 Christmas trees can be hung from a bracket on the ceiling, or mounted to the wall.
 Another way is to simply place your Christmas tree upside down on a stand on the floor.

 If you do want to try this trend, make sure your tree is secure before decorating with delicate ornaments and lights.
 Consider hiring a professional if you are wanting to install your tree properly.
-They will have the right tools, and the last thing you want is for it to start raining ornaments and Christmas tree!
+They will have the right tools, and the last thing you want is for it to start raining ornaments!

 Use an artificial tree as they weigh a lot less than a real Christmas tree and will make it a lot easier.
 Also, keeping a real upside down tree watered will be very hard, and will very quickly wilt.